usagov/vote-gov-drupal/docs/workflow.md

 7. Meanwhile, automated tests run in the pipeline
 8. Code Reviewer approves PR or requests revisions
 9. QA Engineer approves PR or requests revisions
-10. If the PR is approved, the designated code maintainer merges the PR into the target branch
+10. If the PR is approved, the designated code maintainer merges the PR into the target branch using appropriate [merge strategy](standards.md)
 11. Code is deployed to DEVOPS for testing in the cloud.gov environment
-12. Approved code deemed ready to release will be deployed to STAGE for any final UAT
+12. Approved code deemed ready to release will be deployed to STAGE for final testing and approval
-13. Designated code maintainer creates a PR from STAGE to DEV to sync changes down
+13. Designated code maintainer creates a PR from STAGE to DEV to sync changes down using appropriate [merge strategy](standards.md)
 14. Work in STAGE will be deployed to PROD as a [infrastructure release](releases.md)